 There are only 16 publicly accessible refuelling stations currently available around the UK.
 And most of those are near London.

-One of the largest UK hydrogen refuelling networks, ITM Power, is planning to install hydrogen refuelling capabilities in an additional three stations this summer, but that will still only result in 11 operable sites - which is far from enough to consider the fuel as a viable consumer option right now.
+One of the largest UK hydrogen refuelling networks, ITM Power, currently only has seven sites, with plans to expand to 12 by summer 2021 - which is far from enough to consider the fuel as a viable consumer option right now.

 Another possible barrier is safety.
 Hydrogen is a highly flammable gas and its transport to and installation of safe storage solutions are both costly undertakings - at least initially.
 There are upsides in that it is non-toxic, unlike petrol and diesel, and dissipates quickly, but it needs to be handled with care which requires specialist equipment that the vast majority of conventional fuel stations do not currently support.